Surface Water Management

 Storm Water Pollution Prevention Program (MS4)

 As part of the overall National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) permit program, the City is permitted by the Minnesota Pollution Control Agency to discharge storm water to waters of the State under the small Municipal Separate Storm Sewer System (MS4) permit.
 As part of this permit, the City is required to develop, implement, and enforce a Storm Water Pollution Prevention Program (SWPPP).
 The SWPPP requires six minimum control measures:

 - Pollution prevention/good housekeeping for municipal operations

-To view the City of Carver's 2021 Application, click on 2021 MS4 Part 2 Permit Application.
+To view the City of Carver's most recent Application, click on 2022 MS4 Application

-The comment period for the 2021 application is August 24 - September 24, 2021.
-Comments can be submitted via email to Paul Schultz at firstname.lastname@example.org no later than September 24, 2021.
+The comment period for the current application is August 24 - September 24.
+Comments can be submitted via email to Paul Schultz at firstname.lastname@example.org no later than September 24.

 Rain Gardens Make Sense